ngehlenborg/2017/index.md

                 <p class="hide-on-small-only">The BioVis meetings are intended to educate, inspire, and engage visualization
                   researchers in problems in biological data visualization, as well as bioinformatics and biology researchers in state-of-the-art visualization research.
-The symposiums serve as a platform for researchers from these fields to increase the impact of data visualization approaches in biology, and to initiate interdisciplinary collaborations.</p>
+The workshops serve as a platform for researchers from these fields to increase the impact of data visualization approaches in biology, and to initiate interdisciplinary collaborations.</p>